Theory & Society

 Theory & Society is a bimonthly peer-reviewed academic journal covering theoretical analyses of social processes and phenomena.
 It was established by Alvin Gouldner in 1974.
-It is published by Springer Science+Business Media and the editor-in-chief is Janet Gouldner (University of California, Davis).
-According to the Journal Citation Reports, the journal has a 2018 impact factor of 1.9.
-On average, it takes the editorial staff two years before they make a decision whether or not to accept an article.
+It is published by Springer Science+Business Media and the editors-in-chief are Kevin McCaffree and Jonathan H. Turner.
+According to the Journal Citation Reports, the journal has a 2022 impact factor of 2.9.

+The editorial structure of the journal was overhauled by Springer Nature in December 2023.

 Abstracting and indexing

 The journal is abstracted and indexed in: